danielsaidi/website_danielsaidi/collections/_posts/2020/2020-12-09-building-a-tvos-app-in-swiftui.md

 ### Performance

 I first built shelves with LazyVStack and nested LazyHStacks and grids with LazyVGrid, but performance was horrible.
-I tried *everything* and eventually found [this great collection view]({{page.collection-view}}) by [@defagos]({{page.defagos}}) and rewrote it to fit my needs.
+I tried *everything* and eventually found [this great collection view]({{page.collection-view}}) by [@defagos]({{page.defagos}}).

 This collection view wraps a native `UICollectionView` and uses the latest collection view techniques, like diffable data sources.
-It works GREAT, has amazing performance and also remembers horizontal scroll offsets in shelves, which the LazyHStack doesn’t do.
+It works GREAT, has amazing performance and also remembers scroll offset.

-The only drawbacks with this custom collection view, is that I have to resize images in a very precis manner for them to look good.
+The only drawbacks with this wrapper, is that I have to resize images in a very precis manner for them to look good.
 Also, navigation links don’t work, which probably has to do with the fact that the movie covers are rendered within a hosting controller.
-For tvOS, I can use sheets to work around this, but that wouldn't be nice on iOS.
+On tvOS, I can use sheets to work around this.

+Since having these performance problems, I have verification from Apple engineers, that scrolling stacks and grids is broken in SwiftUI on tvOS.
+I just wish they could have mentioned this somewhere.

 ### Async Images

 Movie covers are downloaded with Kingfisher, which needed some fiddling to perform well on the TV.
 I use a pre-processor that scales images down to exact points and use disk cache.

-Note that tvOS apps are recycled way less than iOS apps, so ou should probably consider to set a manual cache lifetime limit, to avoid that Kingfisher keeps images around forever.
+Note that tvOS apps are recycled way less often than iOS apps.
+You should therefore consider setting a manual cache lifetime limit, to avoid that Kingfisher keeps images around forever.

 ### Lazy Loading

 Both shelves and grids can lazy load more content as the user scroll down and reaches the end of the fetched content.
 This was easy to do, by looking at the movie when rendering a list item.

 For shelves to trigger a lazy load, the movie must be the first movie in the last available list.
 For grids, it must be the last available movie.

 If this is true, the collection view automatically triggers an injected action that performs an async data fetch and puts more content to the end of the collection.
 The collection is observed and automatically updates the view.

 ### Video Player

-The video player was easy to build, by just wrapping an `MPPlayerViewController` and giving it a url and start position.
+The video player was easy to build, by wrapping an `MPPlayerViewController` and giving it a url and start position.
 It remembers the position of each unique movie and restores it the next time that movie is played.
 Reaching the end resets this position and closes the player.

 ## Conclusion

-To wrap things up, SwiftUI is amazing, but tvOS support is not good and the performance of the native lazy stacks and grids is horrible.
-Many views and api:s are still missing, so you have to wrap native UIKit components.
-Focus is a real problem when navigating back, which causes the tab view to reclaim focus.
+To wrap things up, SwiftUI is amazing, but tvOS support is not good and the scroll performance of stacks and grids is horrible.
+Many views and api:s are still missing, so you have to wrap UIKit components.

+Focus is also a real problem when navigating back, which causes the tab view to reclaim focus. (**Update**: As of spring 2022, this seems to have been solved and now works great).

-All in all, this was a very fun project, that I'm proud to release.
-I’m super happy to help services like [Cineasterna]({{page.cineasterna}}) and the public libraries help people to discover culture from all over the world.
-To try it out, search for Cineasterna on the App Store.
-Thanks for reading!
+All in all, this was a very fun project that I'm proud to release.
+I’m happy to help services like [Cineasterna]({{page.cineasterna}}) and public libraries help people to discover culture from all over the world.